-- Participants shall enter into a contract ("participant contract") committing to adhere to this Code as they transition into permanent housing. - Participants will adhere to program rules that encourage respect for others and prescribe lawful behavior for program participants. - No drugs and alcohol allowed on site. - No weapons allowed on site. - Participants will follow the quiet hours from 10pm-8am. - Participants shall not engage in illegal behaviors in the community.
+- Participants shall enter into a contract ("participant contract") committing to adhere to this Code as they transition into permanent housing. - Participants will adhere to program rules that encourage respect for others and prescribe lawful behavior for program participants. - No drugs and alcohol allowed on site. - No weapons allowed on site. - Participants will follow the guiet hours from 10 pm 9am. - Participants shall not engage in illegal behaviors in the community.
 Engagement in illegal behaviors in the community will result in consequences ranging from written warnings to suspension from program services. - Participants will keep any pets on leashes and clean up after pets.
-If the pet is unable to maintain safety, another shelter option will need to be found for the pet or household. - Participants shall not engage in loitering, aggressive pan handling or camping in the immediate neighborhood or community. - Participants shall not illegally park vehicles of any type, including bicycles, in the immediate neighborhood or community. - Participants shall not loiter in and around the shelter site.
-Meals provided at shelter site may not be taken off the site by participants. - All participants suspended from services, dependent on the nature of their suspension, shall be referred to appropriate services.
+If the pet is unable to maintain safety, another shelter option will need to be found for the pet or household. - Participants shall not engage in loitering, pan handling or camping in the immediate neighborhood or community. - Participants shall not illegally park vehicles of any type, including bicycles, in the immediate neighborhood or community. - Participants shall not loiter in and around the shelter site.
+Meals provided at shelter site may not be taken off the site by participants. - All participants suspended from services, dependent on the nature of their suspension, shall be referred to appropriate services. - Participants who violate the Code or participant contract shall receive the appropriate consequences set forth in the Code of Conduct.